feryaz/easyReservations/readme.txt

 If you encounter issues with the catalog/category pages after an update, flush the permalinks by going to WordPress > Settings > Permalinks and hitting “Save.”
 That should return things to normal.

 == Changelog ==

+= 6.0-alpha.5 - 2020-02-26 =
+* Fix - Departure field in form and shortcode has no datepicker
+* Fix - AIT Themes removing all select fields in forms
+* Fix - Cannot delete global availability filters
+* Fix - Edit reservation cannot not set children to 0

 = 6.0-alpha.4 - 2020-02-23 =
 * Fix - Adding new reservation as admin